kle-hauzenberg/revisiting-gnng/README.md

 notebooks/beltrami_train.ipynb
 ```

 The main experiments were run on an NVIDIA GeForce RTX 4090 with 24 GB of VRAM.
-Each main training run uses a wall-clock budget of 12 minutes.
-Full reproduction is therefore GPU-expensive.
+Each training run uses a wall-clock budget of 12 minutes.

 ## Notes on the Implementation

 The implementation uses fixed collocation sets and double precision for the main experiments.
 For efficient residual evaluation, the code includes structured propagation of first- and second-order input derivatives through the neural network.
-This avoids repeatedly constructing expensive automatic-differentiation graphs for the spatial derivatives required by the Navier-Stokes residuals.
+This avoids repeatedly constructing expensive automatic-differentiation graphs for the spatial derivatives.

 The matrix-free GNNG variant uses a reduced Gauss-Newton matrix as a preconditioner for conjugate gradients.
-The damping rules, CG stopping tolerances, and reduced preconditioner sizes used in the reported experiments are documented in the report and in the saved run configurations.
+The damping rules, CG stopping tolerances, and reduced preconditioner sizes used in the experiments are documented in the report and the stored runs.